nasa-gibs/worldview-options-eosdis/common/config/metadata/reference/MODIS_Aqua_Data_No_Data.md

-### MODIS (Terra/Aqua) Areas of No Data
+### MODIS (Aqua) Areas of No Data
-The MODIS Areas of No Data (Terra/Aqua) layer shows the areas on the earth in which the Terra or Aqua satellites have not covered on that particular day.
+The MODIS Areas of No Data (Aqua) layer shows the areas on the earth where the Aqua satellite has not covered on that particular day.